-- What evidence is required for the functional equivalent test allowing privileged communications between attorneys and non-employees of the company?
+- What kind of evidence supports the functional equivalent test to allow privileged communications between attorneys and non-employees of the company?

 - What is the applicability and scope of the Kovel doctrine conferring privilege on confidential information provided by third-party consultants and professionals?

 Mr. Collins is a former Assistant U.S. Attorney from the Eastern District of Texas, and he has focused on process... | Read More

 Mr. Collins is a former Assistant U.S. Attorney from the Eastern District of Texas, and he has focused on process safety since he assisted the Baker Panel investigate and issue its report on safety culture and corporate oversight of BP's North American refineries in 2005.
 His combination of process safety experience, trial experience, and technical understanding assits clients in solving their problems.Close